aardappel/lobster/docs/source/memory_management.md

   deleted).
 * `while` borrows its condition and doesn't care about the body.
 * `for` borrows what it iterates over and doesn't care about its body.
-  It produces an element variable that wants to be owned.
-  Note: this may change in the future to also allow borrowing.
+  Its element variable borrows the elements of the vector (see above), unless the body writes to them, in which case it owns each element in turn.
 * String constants conceptually result in an owned value (they are a heap object), but currently they actually result in a borrow.
 This is because strings are most frequently passed to contexts that would prefer